Jay-Idrees/Legit-Password-Generator-JQUERY/readme.md

 - Using Bootstrap as frontend frame work to design a mobile responsive webpage

-- Using Modals for alerts an capturing user input data
+- Using Modals for prompting alerts and capturing user input data

 - Linking JQuery